The Sachs Program for Arts Innovation

 Annual Grants

-The 2022 Sachs Program Annual Grants include a range of opportunities to support faculty and staff, formal student groups, alumni, departments, programs and centers, and collaborations with community partners.
-Our Annual Grants are closed for the year.
-Please subscribe to our newsletter to receive updates on our next annual grant cycle.
+Sachs Program 2026 Annual Grants include a range of opportunities supporting University of Pennsylvania faculty and staff, departments, programs and centers, as well as collaborations with community partners.

-• Artist Residency Grants provide up to $25,000 to departments, programs, and centers to support an emerging or mid-career artist as a Fellow, Artist in Residence, or Curator in Residence.
+• Artist Residency Grants provide up to $25,000 to departments, programs, and centers to bring artists, curators, and collectives (formal or informal) to Penn as artists-in-residence or curators-in-residence.

-• Community Partnership Grants provide up $15,000 to support collaborations between Penn programs, departments and centers, and community arts and civic organizations.
+• Community Partnerships Grants provide up to $15,000 to support collaborations between Penn faculty (standing and non-standing), staff, departments, programs, and centers in partnerships with community arts and civic organizers and non-profit organizations.

-• Independent Creative Production Grants provide up to $8,000 to faculty and staff for independent artistic projects.
+• Independent Creative Production Grants provide up to $7,500 to faculty and staff to support (partially or fully) the production of their own artistic work.

-• Project Grants provide up to $8,000 to faculty and staff, departments, programs, centers, and formal student groups to support visiting artists, performances, exhibitions, events, or other projects that engage audiences within and beyond the Penn community.
+• Project Support Grants provide up to $7,500 to faculty and staff, departments, programs, and centers to support engagement with the arts and humanities through projects directed towards the Penn community or the broader public.

 Additional Grants